We provide this list of

 The Study of Costume Historical Topics from Multiple Eras

-This section of The Costume Page contains sites featuring ethnic and
+This section of The Costume Page contains sites featuring ethnic and folk

 costume from all regions of the world.
-Some of the costumes you'll find
+Some of the costumes you'll find on

 these pages are still worn as everyday clothing.